aimms/documentation/httpclient/usage.rst

 The number of asynchronous requests that can run simultaneously is limited by the request pool size.
 When the request pool is full all subsequent calls to ``request_invoke_async`` will be placed in a queue.
 As soon as a slot is free in the request pool, the next request from the queue is placed in the pool and called.

+For example, if ``ReqPoolSize`` is 4 and one does 10 async requests, only the first 4 are invoked immediately and the other 6 are queued.
+These 6 will be picked up when a thread has completed the request, until all requests are done.

 The default value of the request pool size is 4.
 The value can be changed using ``web::setConfig`` :

 .. code-block:: aimms